PKing70/LIMEaid/docs/FunctionalSpec.md

 Data sourced from the Wall Street Journal has been used on Kaggle to analyze Salaries by college, region, and academic major. (https://www.kaggle.com/wsj/college-salaries).
 The data is released under (CC0 Public Domain license) [https://creativecommons.org/publicdomain/zero/1.0/].

-Additional, related data containing more potentially meaningful variables has been compliled and shared (here)[https://www.kaggle.com/smithashivakumar/college] under (CC0 Public Domain license) [https://creativecommons.org/publicdomain/zero/1.0/].
+Additional, related data containing more potentially meaningful variables has been compiled and shared (here)[https://www.kaggle.com/smithashivakumar/college] under (CC0 Public Domain license) [https://creativecommons.org/publicdomain/zero/1.0/].

 #### College Scorecard

 The United States Department of Education has shared the raw data from its College Scorecard page under (CC0 Public Domain license) [https://creativecommons.org/publicdomain/zero/1.0/].
-This data includes annual rating data from years 2017-1996, and includes additional features not available in the Kaggle sets, such as demographic data about cohorts, race and gender statistics of students, and more.
+This data includes annual rating data from years 2017-1996 and includes additional features not available in the Kaggle sets, such as demographic data about cohorts, race and gender statistics of students, and more.

 ## Use cases